 In understanding the cyclicity of emotions, we’re also granted the chance to prepare for hardship.
 Seneca, in a letter to his grieving mother, wrote;

 ‘Fortune falls heavily on those to whom she is unexpected; the man who is always expecting her easily withstands her.
 For an enemy’s arrival too scatters those whom it catches off guard; but those who have prepared in advance for the coming conflict, being properly drawn up and equipped, easily withstand the first onslaught, which is the most violent.
 Never have I trusted Fortune, even when she seemed to offer peace.
 All those blessings which she kindly bestowed on me — money, public office, influence — I relegated to a place whence she could claim them back without bothering me.
 I kept a wide gap between them and me, with the result that she has taken them away, not torn them away.
 No man has been shattered by the blows of Fortune unless he was first deceived by her favours.
-Those who loved her gifts as if they were their own for ever, who wanted to be admired on account of them, are laid low and grieve when the false and transient pleasures desert their vain and childish minds, ignorant of every stable pleasure.
+Those who loved her gifts as if they were their own forever, who wanted to be admired on account of them, are laid low and grieve when the false and transient pleasures desert their vain and childish minds, ignorant of every stable pleasure.
 But the man who is not puffed up in good times does not collapse either when they change.
 His fortitude is already tested and he maintains a mind unconquered in the face of either condition: for in the midst of prosperity he has tried his own strength against adversity.’

-For hardship to become beautiful, it’s an individual’s duty to perceive it as such; to boldly confront the depth of pain that emanates from hardship.
+For hardship to become beautiful, it’s our duty to perceive it as such; to boldly confront the depth of pain that emanates from hardship.
 This self-intervention, of course, is made easier when we live through hardship in the presence of love.
 Surrounded by friends, family, and people who love us dearly doesn’t merely buffer the effects of pain in hardship but provides an opportunity to experience it differently.

 But more profound than this externalized love is the cherish held for the self.
 Love for one’s self is a vital piece of this beauty.
 Outside the realms of external love, hardship becomes easier when it is understood by the self.
 Life, in its entirety, is a web of suffering, a journey so designed as a passage through uncertainty and the unknowns.